chrisriz1/NetflixPowerBiDashboard/README.md

 <ins>**Project Overview**</ins>

 **Objective**:
 The goal of this project is to analyze Netflix's subscription data to provide insights on user engagement, revenue generation, and customer demographics.
-Using Power BI, we have visualized key metrics to help stakeholders make data-driven decisions.
+Using Power BI, I have visualized key metrics to help stakeholders make data-driven decisions.

 <ins>**Data Source**</ins>